 A micro-porous or perforated membrane is "waterproof" because the surface tension in liquid water holds the drops together and prevents water beads from passing through the membrane.
 But if that tension is broken by surfactants such as oils, wood preservatives, wood tannins, soap or contaminants, the waterproofing becomes compromised.

-By contrast, the monolithic film in the pro clima SOLITEX product range is completely waterproof.
-In the lab tests depicted below, to the left you can see the effect of applying oil to membranes before testing the water column (DIN EN 20811) of each membrane (Figure 4 & 6).
-The conventional membrane leaks at low water pressures (Figure while SOLITEX MENTO® 5), membrane stays dry at a much higher column (notice the difference in bulge in Figure 7).
+In contrast, the monolithic film in

+the pro clima SOLITEX® product range are completely waterproof.
+In the lab tests shown below to the left you can see the effect of applying oil to membranes before testing the water column (ISO 811) of each membrane (Figure 4 & 6).
+The conventional membrane leaks at low water pressures (Figure 5), while the SOLITEX MENTO® membrane stays dry at a much column (notice higher the difference in bulge).
 This demonstrates that the waterproof qualities of the TEEE work even when exposed to surfactants such as oil.

-SOLITEX range uses a monolithic membrane and is waterproof (DIN EN 20811) up to lab test limitation of 10 meters head of water.
+SOLITEX[®] range uses a monolithic membrane and is waterproof (ISO 811) up to lab test limitation of 10 meters head of water.
 Half of each membrane sample is coated with oil without any effect on waterproofness as seen in Figure 7.

-Surfactant contamination on construction sites will have no effect on the water resistance of SOLITEX products.
+Surfactant contamination on construction sites will have no effect on the water resistance of SOLITEX® products.